contentful/slash-developers/out/ios/tutorials/using-delivery-api-with-swift.md

     link: /developers/docs/ios/tutorials/using-delivery-api-on-ios/
 ---

+This guide will show you how to get started using our [Swift SDK](https://github.com/contentful/contentful.swift) to consume content.

 Contentful's Content Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

 We publish SDKs for various languages to make developing applications easier.
-This article details how to get content using the [JavaScript CDA SDK](https://github.com/contentful/contentful.js).

 ## Pre-requisites